-Applicants should possess the equivalent of 12 years of elementary and secondary education, and must provide evidence of proficiency in the English language and the ability to meet the financial costs of attending college.
+International applicants should possess the equivalent of 12 years of elementary and secondary education and must provide evidence of proficiency in the English language and the ability to meet the financial costs of attending college.
 Accepted students receive an I-20 form or a DS-2019 form enabling them to obtain, respectively, an F-1 (student) visa or a J-1 visa from the U.S. Embassy or Consulate in their home country.

-Approximately $35,225 USD a year will be necessary to cover all expenses.
+Approximately $35,225 USD a year will be necessary to cover all college expenses.
 Financial bank statements are required to show financial support prior to issuing the I-20 or DS 2019.
-International students who reside on campus may live in the international residence hall, which remains open during the holidays, or in any other residence hall, provided they move out of the residence hall during holidays.
-(See International Student and Scholar Services for additional information regarding international students.)
-This college is authorized under federal law to enroll non-immigrant alien students.
+International students who reside on campus may live in any residence hall.
+There is a fee to remain on campus during the winter break.
+The ISSS Office website provides additional information.

 Buffalo State is authorized under federal law to enroll nonimmigrant alien students.